pulp/pulp/docs/installation/instructions.rst

    $ git clone -b 3.0-dev https://github.com/pulp/pulp.git
    $ cd pulp/pulpcore
-   $ pip3 install -e .
+   $ pip install -e .

    You will need to do this for all three main components of Pulp - ``pulpcore``, ``pulpcore-common``, and ``pulpcore-plugin`` in the ``pulpcore``, ``common``, and ``plugin`` subdirectories, respectively.

-4. If the the server.yaml file isn't in the default location of `/etc/pulp/server.yaml`, set the PULP_SETTINGS environment variable to tell Pulp where to find you server.yaml file::
+5. If the the server.yaml file isn't in the default location of `/etc/pulp/server.yaml`, set the PULP_SETTINGS environment variable to tell Pulp where to find you server.yaml file::

    $ export PULP_SETTINGS=pulpvenv/lib/python3.6/site-packages/pulpcore/etc/pulp/server.yaml